Hiding Photographers

 Many web sites that I visited didn’t mention what city, what province or even what country the photographer is located in.

-Most sites didn’t have a headshot of the photographer on the About Us page.
-Jeez, if you’re a photographer, why not use photography?
 One photographer’s portrait showed them drinking at a bar.
 You could only see their eyes because the rest of their face was in a glass of booze.
 Would you hire this person?

-Yes, there was one web site with black pages, red and yellow text, and animated bouncing images.
+Yes, there was even one web site with black pages, red and yellow text, and animated bouncing images.

 Why make it so difficult to find you?
 Why are you hiding?
 You should be yelling, “Here I am!”